 Given the success of their Process Mining journey, Wien Energy will continue to leverage Celonis for future optimization efforts — notably for their planned migration to SAP S/4HANA.
 “Celonis can provide support for all phases of an SAP S/4HANA migration — in the preparation phase, during the rollout, and during the continuous improvement in the daily operations,” says Michael Huemer, Head of the Business Analytics & Operational Excellence Competence Center at BDO.
-“Celonis’ technology enables us to identify bottlenecks early on, to optimize the use of internal and external resources, and to mitigate risk.
-Process Mining helps us identify and realize business value.”
+“Celonis’ EMS enables us to identify bottlenecks early on, to optimize the use of internal and external resources, and to mitigate risk.
+Celonis helps us identify and realize business value.”